-Activity Evidence that supports this approach Challenge number(s) addressed Two types of tutoring from the National Tutoring Programme - Academic mentors and School-led tutoring -Gov.uk offering the support for us to be able to deliver additional high quality catch-up intervention work.
-2 and 6.
-3 rd Quantile support for PP children across the school in reading, writing, maths, phonics and grammar as a minimum. -School-Led Tutoring and Academic Mentoring implementation. -Existing staff to deliver targeted research-based interventions to children identified in this category.
+to Jul 24.
+7 teachers x 1.5 hrs x 23 wks. £2695 3 rd Quantile support for PP children across the school in reading, writing, maths, phonics and grammar as a minimum. -School-Led Tutoring and Academic Mentoring implementation. -Existing staff to deliver targeted research-based interventions to children identified in this category.
 2,4 and 6.
 To sustain our intervention mapping standards, evaluating effectiveness and impact regularly (research-based interventions implemented). -As above point. -New job description for TA to run certain EHCP interventions (under guidance of Teachers).
 1,2,4,5 and 6.
-The sustainability of groups already in place across school such as social skills, anger management, self- confidence and self- esteem, as well as TA training on non- educational wellbeing programmes that will positively benefit our children.
-Training from LM to ensure staff comfortable to deliver certain interventions.
-External training for staff.
-1,2,3 and 5.
+The sustainability of groups already in place across school such as social skills, anger management, self- confidence and self- esteem, as well as TA training on non- educational wellbeing programmes that will positively benefit our children. -Training from LM to ensure staff comfortable to deliver certain interventions. -External training for staff. -The Nest used to deliver interventions/Learning Space. £5,477 -LM 1-1 support for children x 10hrs £10,954 1,2,3 and 5.